In this article, we want to teach you Install and Use Docker Compose on Debian 11.

 Docker Compose is a tool you can use to centrally manage the deployments of many different Docker containers.
 It’s an important tool for any application that needs multiple microservices, as it allows each service to easily be in a separately managed container.

-Install and Use Docker Compose on Debian 11
+Steps To Install and Use Docker Compose on Debian 11

 To complete this article, you need to log in to your server as a non-root user with sudo privileges. to do this, you can check our article about the Initial server setup with Debian 11.